integr8ly/keycloak-operator/README.md

 ## Test it locally

-*Note*: You will need a running Kubernetes or OpenShift cluster to use the Operator
+*Note*: You will need a running OpenShift cluster to use the Operator

 - clone this repo to `$GOPATH/src/github.com/integr8ly/keycloak-operator`
 - run `make setup/dep cluster/prepare code/run`